 Keywords work well with the following number types:

-- Local numbers: these are standard 10-digit numbers.
+These are standard 10-digit numbers with an area code local to your business.
 Yes, just like your landline or VoIP number.
-If you already have one that you’d like to use, we can text enable it!
+If you already have one that you’d like to use, we can help you register and text-enable it!

 If you’re not sure what number to choose, here’s a guide to picking the right phone number type for your business.